aarunku5/LINGO-Eurovis-2023/README.md

 * Tasks with structured, templatized explanations (T1-T4, T6-T7), as well as those with overlap between positive and negative examples (T1, T6, T7) all show higher average performance, with a higher number of instances in high similarity bins.

-**Insight: The highest performing tasks have no overlap between positive and negative examples, more diverse explanations,  **
+**Insight: The lowest performing tasks have no overlap between positive and negative examples, more diverse explanations, and a more uniform distribution in terms of similarity bins.
+This indicates that models find these tasks relatively more difficult to solve, i.e., these tasks may potentially have lower bias in comparison to remaining tasks.**
 ---

 ## Bias Metrics